Kaloplocamus ramosus: Description

+The length of the species attains 100 mm.

 The tasselled nudibranch is very well-camouflaged; it usually cannot be noticed underwater without using a torch.
 The body is pale with variable amounts of reddish-pink pigmentation and is covered with raised white spots.
 Numerous branched projections on the notum aid in camouflage, and may be extended or retracted.
 This nudibranch has large perfoliate rhinophores, which are usually pinkish in color.
 The gills are spotted with red pigmentation.

+Distinguishing features

+The body is a distinct orange color with brighter orange speckles and may feature scattered, raised white spots.
+It has a soft texture with numerous branched lateral projections, which become more prominent when viewed underwater.

+The body is pale orange with brighter orange speckles and scattered raised white spots.